dgerabagi/data-curation-environment/flattened_repo.md

 ---

+### Case Study 038: API Contract Mismatch Causes `Invalid response structure` Error

+-   **Artifacts Affected:** `src/backend/services/llm.service.ts`, `A90.
+AI Ascent - server.ts (Reference).md`
+-   **Cycles Observed:** C43
+-   **Symptom:** When requesting batch generations, the process fails with the error `Failed to generate batch responses: Invalid response structure from LLM endpoint.`
+-   **Root Cause Analysis (RCA):** This is a classic API contract mismatch.
+The client-side service (`llm.service.ts`) was programmed to expect a standard OpenAI-compatible response structure, which includes a top-level `choices` array (e.g., `{ "choices": [...] }`).
+However, the `aiascent.game` proxy server, which it was calling, was designed to pre-process this response and return a simplified object with a different key: `{ "responses": [...] }`.
+The client's parsing logic failed because it could not find the expected `choices` key in the actual response it received.
+-   **Codified Solution & Best Practice:** When integrating two services, the client must be programmed to handle the exact data structure that the server provides.
+The server's API documentation or reference implementation (in this case, `A90`) is the source of truth.
+The client-side parsing logic must be aligned with the server's actual output format to prevent such errors.

+---

 ### Case Study 037: Proxy Server `curl` Test Returns `404 Not Found`

 -   **Artifacts Affected:** `A90.
 AI Ascent - server.ts (Reference).md`, `A89.
 DCE - Phase 3 - Hosted LLM & vLLM Integration Plan.md`
 -   **Cycles Observed:** C41
 -   **Symptom:** When testing the proxy server endpoint with a `curl` command, the server responds with `HTTP/1.1 404 Not Found` and an HTML body containing `Cannot POST /api/dce/proxy`.
 -   **Root Cause Analysis (RCA):** This error is not a network failure; it's an application-level error from the Express.js server.
 It confirms the request successfully reached the server, but the server has no route handler defined that matches the specific path (`/api/dce/proxy`) and HTTP method (`POST`).
-[1, 2, 3] This is almost always caused by one of two things:
+This is almost always caused by one of two things:
     1. A typo or mismatch in the route path defined in the `server.ts` file.
     2. The Node.js server process was not restarted after the new route handler code was added, so it is still running an old version of the code.
-[6]
 -   **Codified Solution & Best Practice:** When a `404 Not Found` is received from an Express server for a route that is believed to exist, the first diagnostic steps are always:
     1. Meticulously verify the route path and HTTP method in the server's code (e.g., `app.post('/api/dce/proxy', ...)`).
     2. Stop and restart the Node.js server process to ensure all code changes are loaded into memory.
 If using a process manager like `pm2`, use its restart command.